How Trucking Accidents Differ From Car Accidents

 Trucks Have Serious Blind Spots

-Although truckers ride high off the road and have a good view of what is ahead, the sheer size of their rigs causes them to experience serious blind spots.
+Trucks have large blind spots on all four sides—especially along the sides and rear.
+Smaller vehicles that linger in these areas may be completely invisible to the truck driver.
+These blind spots are a leading cause of merging and lane-change collisions involving commercial vehicles.
 One blind spot is located at the semi’s front, so when truckers approach too closely to vehicles ahead of them, they significantly increase the risks inherent to tailgating.
 The large blind spots along the left and right sides of tractor-trailers render any vehicles in those areas invisible to truckers, and they are often the impetus behind life-threatening traffic accidents when truckers fail to pay adequate attention to surrounded traffic.

 The Trucking Company May Play a Role

 When a driver has a car accident claim, the other motorist’s negligence is often identified as the cause.
 Truck driver negligence does often play the starring role in truck accident claims.
-However, the trucking company may also be found liable.
-In fact, trucking companies bear all of the following significant responsibilities:
+In many cases, fault lies not only with the truck driver but also with the trucking company.
+Companies may be held liable for:

 Losses Suffered from a Trucking Accident